MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/identity-access-policies.md

 Follow the guidance in the article [Common Conditional Access policy: User risk-based password change](/azure/active-directory/conditional-access/howto-conditional-access-policy-risk-user) to require users with compromised credentials to change their password.

-Use this policy along with [Azure AD password protection](/azure/active-directory/authentication/concept-password-ban-bad), which detects and blocks known weak passwords and their variants in addition to terms specific to your organization.
-Using Azure AD password protection ensures that changed passwords are stronger.
+Use this policy along with [Microsoft Entra password protection](/azure/active-directory/authentication/concept-password-ban-bad), which detects and blocks known weak passwords and their variants in addition to terms specific to your organization.
+Using Microsoft Entra password protection ensures that changed passwords are stronger.

 ### Require approved apps and app protection policies